lilyball/swift-tsao/README.md

 Generics allows us to do better.
-We can associate the value type with the key used to reference the value, and this lets us provide a strongly-typed value at compile-time with no runtime overhead.
-What's more, it allows us to store value types as associated objects, not just class types, by transparently boxing the value.
-This happens with again no runtime type-checking, although boxing a value does require heap allocation so it's not entirely free.
+We can associate the value type with the key used to reference the value, and this lets us provide a strongly-typed value at compile-time with no runtime overhead¹.
+What's more, it allows us to store value types as associated objects, not just class types, by transparently boxing the value (although this involves a heap allocation).

 It's also possible to specify the association policy.
 For all values, atomic/nonatomic retain is supported.
 For class values, assign is also supported.
 And for `NSCopying` values, atomic/nonatomic copy is supported.

-A small usage sample is provided as `test.swift`, which will be compiled and run via `make`.
+¹ If the compiler can't tell whether the value conforms to `AnyObject` due to use in a generic context, it does require a type-check, but the optimizer should be able to remove this check.

 ### Usage example